MrLixm/MrLixm.github.io/site/src/blog/openexr-2026/index.md

     Older version are not recommended either because [5.0 added](https://developer.blender.org/docs/release_notes/5.0/pipeline_io/#images)
     multi-part OpenEXR support for writing, and brings improvement to the Compositor worflow.

+!!! note

+    Notably Blender doesn't support [deep](#deep) exrs.
+They can be read but all deep samples are discarded, and you can't render deep images neither.

 #### Blender - reading